Aptivus

 Recap

-Aptivus can be an important option in certain HIV treatment plans, especially when resistance limits choices.
-Bring a complete medication list to every visit, and ask what labs you should track over time.
+Tipranavir can be an important option in selected HIV treatment plans, especially when resistance affects choices.
+Keep a complete medication list, attend lab follow-up, and ask your clinician how to respond if symptoms change.

 Medically Reviewed